mnot/I-D/http-patch-status/draft.md

 any identified resource.

-## The Patched-ETag Header Field
+## The Patches Header Field

-The Patched-ETag header field identifies the stored representation that a patch is to be applied to in a 2NN (Patch) response.
+The Patches header field identifies the stored representation that a patch is to be applied to in a 2NN (Patch) response.

-	    Patched-ETag = entity-tag
+	    Patches = entity-tag

 # IANA Considerations